Jason Manford: Television

 From June to November 2007, Manford had a small part in Ideal as Jack.
 He later made another appearance in episode five of the series.
-He hosted a breakfast show on Xfm Manchester until May 2008.
+He hosted a breakfast show on XFM Manchester until May 2008.

 From June to November 2007, Manford was Paramount Comedy's continuity announcer and writer.
 In June 2007, he took over from Dave Spikey as a team captain on 8 Out of 10 Cats.

 On 26 May 2010, Manford was announced as the new presenter of BBC One's The One Show from July 2010.
 He resigned from the programme in November 2010 following allegations surrounding his private life.

 Since 21 June 2014, Manford has hosted a BBC One show called A Question of Sport: Super Saturday, a spin-off from BBC panel show A Question of Sport.
 On 21 September 2014, Manford guest hosted an episode of Sunday Night at the Palladium.

 Manford played the role of Marty in the 2015 BBC Drama Ordinary Lies.
 In 2015, he hosted The Money Pit for Dave and It's a Funny Old Week for ITV.

 Since 2017, he has been the voice of Daisy's dad in a CHF Entertainment cartoon called Daisy & Ollie.
 He also writes some of the episodes for it.

 In 2018, he fronted What Would Your Kid Do?, a new series for ITV.

 In 2020, Manford came in second place as the Hedgehog on The Masked Singer.
 Manford hosted The Royal Variety Performance 2020 from the Blackpool Opera House, with performances including Gary Barlow, Melanie C, Steps and Britain's Got Talent 2020 winner Jon Courtenay.

 In May 2021, Manford became the presenter of BBC quiz show Unbeatable.
+In August 2024, Manford became the presenter of another BBC quiz show The Answer Run.

 In February 2024, it was confirmed that Manford had joined the cast of BBC's Waterloo Road as the school's new headteacher, Steve Savage.

 Stand–up

-After a successful first UK tour and high sales of the following DVD, filmed live at the Manchester Apollo, he began his "Turning into My Dad" tour on 14 July 2010.
+Following a successful first UK tour and high sales of the following DVD, filmed live at the Manchester Apollo, he began his "Turning into My Dad" tour on 14 July 2010.

 He toured the UK with "First-World Problems" from June to December 2013 and produced a DVD of the same name.
 His show "Muddle Class" was toured across the UK until the end of 2018.
 His tour "Like Me" began in early September 2020 and finished in October 2021.

 In 2011 Manford became one of the shareholders of the Chester comedy club The Laugh Inn.
 He frequented the club to see shows and support the circuit comedians, as well as performing impromptu shows.
 The club closed in 2013.